benjaminkreen/CogCardJS/README.md

 Basically a Wisconsin Card Sorting Test simulator.
 See more on wikipedia: http://en.wikipedia.org/wiki/Wisconsin_Card_Sorting_Test

 ####HOW to play:
+Clone this repo and open the index.html file.
 When the page loads, use "w"(left card), "a"(top card) and "d"(right card) keys to select a card that matches the rule.

 ####Current Features: